osmandapp/web/main/docs/documentation/troubleshooting/general.md

 The overall power consumption should result by adding these components as applicable, depending how you use OsnAmd.
 Please report if you see huge deviations:

-OsmAnd Function | Battery Consumption • per Hour
+OsmAnd Function | Battery Consumption <br /> per Hour
 --- | ---
 **Track recording** with screen off | 6 %
 **Navigation**  with screen on | 12 %